In this blog post

 StackState delivers such a consolidated dashboard in the form of topology.
 Topologies in StackState are automatically updated by topology data coming from various sources.
 Topology data is sourced from different platforms that provision or deploy networks, virtual machines, containers, and services or are discovered via discovery agents.
 Each of these sources defines one or multiple subgraphs of the stack's topology.
 These topological subgraphs are automatically merged and mapped to StackState's stack by the script engine.

 Closing of their “unification of monitoring tools” statement, Gartner recommends that “monitoring teams must become more aware of the changes in what they monitor, especially in an agile environment where new releases are being continuously deployed.
 To do this, monitoring tools will analyze performance within the context of a release.
 In this way, users can quickly ascertain the impact of a new release on performance and business objectives and compare results.”
-Read more about the unification of monitoring tools and other recommendations by Gartner in the full downloadable report.

 Reaping the Benefits of Relationship-Based Observability Software

 StackState provides your organization with a leading relationship-based observability solution that will save time and money in the incident management process.
 Get a holistic view of all your data to quickly identify the root cause of all incidents.
 Organizations also benefit from fewer outages and a reduction in costs and resources.
 Ready to change the way you monitor and manage IT incidents within your business?
-Sign up for a free guided demo today, and we'll show you firsthand how StackState can help.
+Sign up for a free guided demo today, and we'll show you first-hand how StackState can help.